UNC-ChemNMR/CHEM-467-python-for-chemists/setup/2)-setup-jupyter-via-longleaf.md

         - Matplotlib
     ```

-5. Press `shift+enter` to evaluate the markdown cell.
-Now your notebook should look like the following:
+5. Press `shift+enter` (or click the play button `▶` in the notebook ribbon) to run the markdown cell.
+After running, Markdown cell should look like the following:

     ![jupyter-rendered](images/jupyter_run_markdown.png)